prestodb/presto/presto-docs/src/main/sphinx/connector/iceberg.rst

 Procedures
 ----------

-Use the CALL statement to perform data manipulation or administrative tasks.
+Use the :doc:`/sql/call` statement to perform data manipulation or administrative tasks.
 Procedures are available in the ``system`` schema of the catalog.

 Register Table
 ^^^^^^^^^^^^^^